matteoseidl/Electrical_Connector_Click-Event_Detection/README.md

 3. Copy the project files into the project folder

-4. Install the required Python packages from the `requirements.txt` file in the project folder:
+4. Setup required folder structure and install the required Python packages from the `requirements.txt` file in the project folder:
     ```bash
-    pip install -r requirements.txt
+    python setup.py

 ## References